Micah Pellerin

-Micah Paul Pellerin (born November 23, 1988) is a former American football cornerback in the National Football League (NFL) for the Dallas Cowboys and Tennessee Titans.
+Micah Paul Pellerin (born November 23, 1988) is an American former professional football cornerback in the National Football League (NFL) for the Dallas Cowboys and Tennessee Titans.
 He was originally signed as an undrafted free agent by the Indianapolis Colts in 2012.
 He played college football at Hampton University.

-Early years
+Early life

 Born in New Orleans, Louisiana, Pellerin attended Metairie Park Country Day School in the suburb of Metairie for his first two years of high school before his family relocated to Jackson, Mississippi following Hurricane Katrina.

 After relocating to Jackson, Pellerin enrolled at St. Joseph Catholic School in the suburb of Madison.
 He played as a wide receiver, wing back and defensive back, helping his team to a first round appearance in the state playoffs in 2006.

 Pellerin finished his senior season with 24 receptions for 513 yards, 6 touchdowns, 26 carries for 281 yards, 56 tackles and 5 interceptions.
 He received District 6-2A All-District and was team Offensive MVP honors.

 He also lettered in track, winning the District 6-2A championship in the triple jump, long jump, and 400 metres as a senior.
 He was all-state in band, playing the flute.